pingcap/docs/dashboard/dashboard-session-share.md

    ![Sample Step](/media/dashboard/dashboard-session-share-signin-2.png)

-3. Enter the authorization code you receive from others.
+3. Enter the authorization code you have received from the inviter.

 4. Click **Sign In**.